SSHVersionControl/NotificationBundle/README.md

 ## Usage
 This bundle is a bases for a simple notification system.
-To trigger and notification you just need to use symfony's event dispatcher e.g.
+To trigger and notification you just need to use Symfony's event dispatcher e.g.

     <?php